dend/heartkelp/README.md

 cargo run --release
 ```

-A GUI window will open with the following controls:

-- **Select Region** — takes a screenshot, opens a fullscreen overlay where you drag to select a rectangle
+## Usage

+### Recording

+1. Launch the app.
+A small floating window appears.
+2. Choose a capture mode:
-- **Record Full Screen** — records the entire monitor
+   - **Full** — records the entire monitor.
-- **Record Region** — records the previously selected region
-- **FPS** slider — frame rate for the GIF (1-30, default 10)
-- **Output** — path for the output GIF file
-- **Stop** — stops recording and encodes the GIF

-### Typical workflow

-1. Launch the app
-2. (Optional) Click **Select Region** and drag a rectangle on the overlay
-3. Set the desired FPS and output path
-4. Click **Record Full Screen** or **Record Region**
+   - **Region** — records a rectangular area.
+Click the crop button to take a screenshot and drag a selection on the overlay.
+A minimap with dimensions shows the selected area.
-5. Your compositor will show a portal dialog asking to share the screen — accept it
+3. Click the red record button.
+Your compositor will show a portal dialog asking to share the screen — accept it.
-6. Click **Stop** when done
-7. Wait for encoding to finish — the output path will be shown when complete
+4. The app minimizes and a floating control bar appears near the capture area with:
+   - A timer and frame counter.
+   - **Pause/Resume** — temporarily halt capture.
+   - **Stop** — end the recording.
+5. After stopping, the app processes captured frames and opens the review editor.

+### Reviewing and trimming

+The review editor shows a preview of the recording with playback controls and a timeline.

+- **Play/Pause** — toggle playback of the trimmed region.
+- **Timeline** — click or drag to scrub the playhead.
+- **Trim handles** — drag the orange bracket handles `[` `]` on the timeline to set the start and end points.
+Areas outside the trim range are dimmed.
+- **Time ruler** — shows timestamps below the timeline for reference.

+### Saving

+- Click **Save** to encode the trimmed frames as a GIF.
+Encoding progress is shown inline below the buttons while the editor stays fully interactive.
+- Once saved, a status line appears with the file path and a **Show in Folder** button.
+- You can adjust the trim handles (which clears the saved status) and save again.
+- Click **Close** to return to the idle screen.
+If you haven't saved yet, a confirmation dialog asks whether to save first.

+### Settings

+Click the gear icon to open settings:

+- **Frames Per Second** — default capture FPS (1-30).
+Applies to the next recording.
+- **Output Directory** — where GIFs are saved.
+Browse to change.

+Settings are stored in `~/.config/heartkelp/config.toml`.

+GIF files are named `heartkelp_YYYY-MM-DD_HH-MM-SS.gif` using UTC time.

-## How it works
+## Architecture

 ```
 egui GUI ──commands──> Backend thread (tokio + ashpd portals)